symonkipkemei/kapkole/README.md

 <h1 id="intro">File Search</h1>

 ## brief
-- Keep track of your desktop clutter
+- Do it for your country, do it for your name.
+Be a champion!

 ## Task: